Project-Insurgent/Project-Insurgent.github.io/Somersault/scripts/DPPT_GdSel/v3.1.2/README.txt

 #==============================================================================#
 # Usage: pbDpptGdSelector                                                      #
 #==============================================================================#
+# Note: you can customize a lot of parameters through the file "[001] GdSelSettings.rb"
+#
 # You must know that the script doesn't provide a background, though.
 #
 # You can also make an animated selector: you only have to make each graphic